Important Special Education Cases

 In Oberti, the Third Circuit Court of Appeals adopted a two-part test for assessing compliance with the IDEA’s LRE requirement.
 First, a court must consider “whether education in the regular classroom, with the use of supplementary aids and services, can be achieved satisfactorily.”
 Factors the court should consider in applying this prong are: (1) the steps the school district has taken to accommodate the child in a regular classroom; (2) the child’s ability to receive an educational benefit from regular education; and (3) the effect the disabled child’s presence has on the regular classroom.
 Second, if the court finds that placement outside of a regular classroom is necessary for the child’s educational benefit, it must evaluate “whether the school has mainstreamed the child to the maximum extent appropriate, i.e., whether the school has made efforts to include the child in school programs with nondisabled children whenever possible.”

-In T.R., the Third Circuit analyzed the LRE issue in the context of preschools.
-The court held that a school district that does not operated a regular preschool program is not required to create one in order to create an LRE for students with disabilities.
+In T.R., the Third Circuit Court of Appeals analyzed the LRE issue in the context of preschools.
+The court held that a school district that does not operate a regular preschool program is not required to create one in order to satisfy the IDEA’s LRE requirement.
 However, the district must take into account a continuum of possible alternative placement options when formulating an IEP, including placing students with disabilities in private school programs for non-disabled preschool children.

 Stay Put Protection